mesosphere/dcos-docs-site/pages/1.14/gui/secrets/index.md

 model: /1.14/data.yml
 ---

 You can manage secrets and certificates from the Secrets page.
+Secrets can be created with a new keypair or from your own file.

 ![Secrets](/1.14/img/GUI-Secrets-Secrets_View_With_Secrets-1_12.png)
 Figure 1 - Secrets page